Amruta Khanvilkar: Other work and media image

 She, along with her husband, won the celebrity dance reality show Nach Baliye season 7.
-In 2015, she walked the runway for designer Manali Jagtap's "Star Walk for Umeed", an NGO that helps differently-abled children.
+In 2015, she walked the runway for designer Manali Jagtap's "Star Walk for Umeed", an NGO that helps disabled children.
 In 2017, Khanvilkar appeared as a judge in the Marathi dance reality programme 2 MAD alongside Umesh Jadhav and Sanjay Jadhav, and went on to co-host the dance series Dance India Dance Season 6 with Sahil Khattar.
 At the 2017 Pune Times Fashion Week, she and actor Vaibhav Tatwawadi were the show stoppers for the designer Shruti Mangaaysh.
 In August 2017, a wax statue of Khanvilkar was displayed in the wax museums of Lonavala and Devgad.

 The next year, she co-judged Super Dancer Maharashtra, another Marathi dancing reality show, with Vitthal Patil and Satish Rajwade, and also served as the host of Famously Filmfare Marathi, a chat show where she interviewed prominent actors from the Marathi film industry.
 Over the years, she has collaborated with various brands on numerous occasions, including S S Nagarkar Jewellers, Indriya Jewels, and MB Ashtekar Jewellers.
 The Times of India ranked her at 4th and 3rd in their "Maharashtra's Most Desirable Women" list in 2017 and 2019, respectively.
 Khanvilkar also participated as a contestant in Indian stunt reality serials Fear Factor: Khatron Ke Khiladi 10 and dance show Jhalak Dikhhla Jaa 10, where she ended up finishing in 8th and 9th place, respectively.
 Her elimination in the latter resulted in significant viewer outrage for the show.
 In 2021, she started her YouTube channel, where she gives glimpses into her life and dance videos under the name "Amritkala", in which she performed with choreographer Ashish Patil, and in 2023, she presented the travel show Ticket to Maharashtra with Amruta Khanvilkar.